saucelabs/sauce_bindings/docs/CONTRIBUTING.md

 There are also [good first issues](https://github.com/saucelabs/sauce_bindings/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) labeled if you'd like to get started on development but don't know how.
 For all of the bindings you need to do the following first

-1.Fork the latest code to your account
+1. Fork the latest code to your account

-2.Clone the code onto your local computer
+2. Clone the code onto your local computer

 ```bash
 git clone https://github.com/saucelabs/sauce_bindings.git
 ```

-3.Navigate to project directory (root/sauce_bindings)
+3. Navigate to project directory (root/sauce_bindings)

-4.Run tests
+4. Run tests
 <!--DOCUSAURUS_CODE_TABS-->
 <!--Java-->